Rollbot: a Spherical Robot Driven by a Single Actuator: Robot Design

-In our experiments, we are slowly accelerating and decelerating the pendulum mass, so Rollbot is close to the quasi-static state where the driving speed $\theta'(t)=\omega_0$ is a constant.
-In the quasi-static state, Rollbot will revolve around a vertical axis $l$, and in the frame revolving together with the Rollbot, Rollbot's movement is always the same, as shown in Fig. \ref{fig:quasi-static}.
+In our experiments, we slowly accelerate and decelerate the pendulum mass, keeping Rollbot close to the quasi-stable state where the driving speed $\theta'(t)=\omega_0$ is constant.
+In the quasi-stable state, Rollbot revolves around a vertical axis $l$.
+In the frame revolving together with the Rollbot, its state remains constant, as shown in Fig. \ref{fig:quasi-stable}.